As Cities Burn: New projects (2008–2011)

-Reunion, break-up, reunion (2011–present)
+Reunion, break-up, reunion, break-up, reunion (2011–2025)

 On August 30, 2011, As Cities Burn updated their Facebook status saying "Stay tuned for news regarding As Cities Burn".
 The band made a Twitter account shortly thereafter, through which they tweeted "Reunion show" followed by the hashtag #silyayd, which is an abbreviation for their album Son, I Loved You at Your Darkest.
 They announced that they would be playing the album in its entirety with TJ at Unsilent Night, a festival in Dallas, TX.
 Barone was not present on stage in Dallas, but instead Kimble remained on bass while Lott took Kimble's place on rhythm guitar.
 On February 6, 2012, the band announced via their Facebook page that they would also be playing the full album in Nashville and Baton Rouge in April.

 In July 2012, they played a short tour with UK band The Elijah, including The Sugarmill, Stoke and Summerjam/Deadbolt Clubnight @ Zoo, Manchester.

 According to the band's Facebook page, the band is "resurrected".

 On October 9, 2012, it was announced that As Cities Burn would be playing all dates of Underoath's Farewell Tour with MewithoutYou and Letlive in early 2013.
-It was also announced that Stephen Keech, former vocalist of well-known Christian metalcore group Haste the Day will be playing bass on the tour.
+It was also announced that Stephen Keech, vocalist of well-known Christian metalcore group Haste the Day will be playing bass on the tour.

 On June 1, 2015, the band released the music video for a new song, "Prince of Planet Earth", on YouTube.

 On July 1, 2015, the band added another new song to YouTube, "Goldmine".